awsdocs/aws-m2-user-guide/doc_source/tutorial-runtime.md

 1. After you create the database, configure it by making the following changes:
    + Create a custom DB cluster parameter group by following the instructions in [Creating a DB cluster parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithDBClusterParamGroups.html#USER_WorkingWithParamGroups.CreatingCluster)\.
+   + Change the `max_prepared_transactions` parameter value to 100 by following the instructions in [Modifying parameters in a DB cluster parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithDBClusterParamGroups.html#USER_WorkingWithParamGroups.ModifyingCluster)\.
    + Associate your custom parameter group with the database by following the instructions in [Associating a DB cluster parameter group with a DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithDBClusterParamGroups.html#USER_WorkingWithParamGroups.AssociatingCluster)\.
-   + Change the `max_prepared_transactions` parameter value to 100 by following the instructions in [Modifying parameters in a DB cluster parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithDBClusterParamGroups.html#USER_WorkingWithParamGroups.ModifyingCluster)\.

    For more information on parameter groups, see [Working with parameter groups](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithParamGroups.html)\.
 For more information on DB cluster parameter groups, see [Working with DB cluster parameter groups](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithDBClusterParamGroups.html)\.

 ## Step 2: Create and configure an AWS Key Management Service key<a name="tutorial-runtime-mf-key"></a>

-To store the credentials securely for the Amazon RDS or Aurora database instance that you created for this tutorial, you need to create a secret in AWS Secrets Manager\.
-To create a secret in Secrets Manager, you need to create an AWS Key Management Service key\.
+To store the credentials securely for the Amazon RDS or Aurora database instance that you created for this tutorial, you need to create a database secret in AWS Secrets Manager\.
+To create a database secret in Secrets Manager, you need to create an AWS Key Management Service key\.

 To create a AWS KMS key, follow the steps in [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.